luismiguelcasadodiaz/push_swap/README.md

 LIbrary pss used ftprintf for stack visualization.

 ## Valgrind
-In this proyect i learned how to check leaks with, and how to get some assistance to find where the leaks happend in my code.
+In this project,  I learned how to check leaks, and how to get some assistance to find where the leaks happened in my code.

 ```bash
     valgrind --tool=memcheck --leak-check=yes ./$(NAME)